Jon Moxley: Independent circuit (2006–2011)

-In September 2006, Moxley teamed with Hade Vansen to win the IWA World Tag Team Championship in the Puerto Rico based International Wrestling Association.
+In September 2006, Moxley teamed with Hade Vansen to win the IWA World Tag Team Championship in the Puerto Rico-based International Wrestling Association.
 They lost the titles to Chicano and Jeff Jeffrey in November, ending their reign at 69 days.
+Moxley wrestled a match in WWE in January 2007 losing to Val Venis.
 Moxley also wrestled several dark matches for Ring of Honor (ROH) between 2007 and 2009.
 Moxley started working for Dragon Gate USA (DGUSA) in late 2009.
 He made his first televised appearance in March, where he defeated Tommy Dreamer in a hardcore match taped for the Mercury Rising pay-per-view.
 At the Uprising event in Mississauga, Ontario, Canada, Moxley suffered a legitimate injury where his left nipple was nearly severed during a match with Jimmy Jacobs.
 His last match in DGUSA was against Homicide in January 2011, which Moxley won.

 At Full Impact Pro's (FIP) Southern Stampede event on April 17, 2010, Moxley defeated Roderick Strong to win the vacant FIP World Heavyweight Championship.
 He held the title for 441 days before relinquishing it in July 2011, due to his signing with WWE.
 Moxley also won Combat Zone Wrestling's CZW World Heavyweight Championship twice in 2010 by defeating B-Boy and Nick Gage, respectively.